 During the winter season, staying warm and safe can be a challenge.

 Each year during the winter months, there is an increase in the number of home fires related to the various forms of heating.
-According to the National Fire Protection Association (NFPA), heating is the leading cause of fires in U.S. homes.

 Please remember these tips to prevent house fires: